How do you untangle the tracks approaching one of the busiest stations in the UK?

 How can you keep millions of passengers moving while undertaking a huge project to transform an ageing railway and its stations – and make sure they’re kept up to date?

-Visit the latest London Transport Museum exhibition called ‘Untangling the tracks’ which opens in May – to discover how the Thameslink Programme tackled the challenges of communicating major infrastructure projects to large audiences in creative ways.
+Visit the latest London Transport Museum exhibition called ‘Untangling the tracks’ which opened in May 2019 – to discover how the Thameslink Programme tackled the challenges of communicating major infrastructure projects to large audiences in creative ways.

 Visit the exhibition and…